mvac7/SDCC_STRING_B_Lib/docs/HOWTO.md

-# How to use the String BASICs SDCC Library
+# How to use the String Basics SDCC Library

 | Attention! |
 | :---       |